lethang7794/devops-book/chap-08.md

 ### Secrets Management

+> [!IMPORTANT]
+> Key takeaway #2
+>
+> Do not store secrets as plaintext.

+> [!IMPORTANT]
+> Key takeaway #3
+>
+> Avoid storing secrets whenever possible by using SSO, 3rd party services, or just not storing the data at all.

+> [!IMPORTANT]
+> Key takeaway #4
+>
+> Protect personal secrets, such as passwords and credit card numbers, by storing them in a password manager.

+> [!IMPORTANT]
+> Key takeaway #5
+>
+> Protect infrastructure secrets, such as database passwords and TLS certificates, by using a KMS and/or a general-purpose secret store.

+> [!IMPORTANT]
+> Key takeaway #6
+>
+> Never store user passwords (encrypted or otherwise).
+Instead, use a password hash function to compute a hash of each password with a salt and pepper, and store those hash values.

 ### Encryption at Rest

+> [!IMPORTANT]
+> Key takeaway #7
+>
+> You can encrypt data at rest using full-disk encryption, data store encryption, and application-level encryption.

 ## Secure Communication

 ### Transport Layer Security (TLS)

+> [!IMPORTANT]
+> Key takeaway #8
+>
+> You can encrypt data in transit using TLS.
+You get a TLS certificate from a certificate authority.

 ### Example: HTTPS with LetsEncrypt and AWS Secrets Manager

 ### End-to-End Encryption

+> [!IMPORTANT]
+> Key takeaway #9
+>
+> Use end-to-end encryption to protect data so that no one other than the intended recipients can see it—not even the software provider.

 ## Conclusion